 Send us your request for payment, along with your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.

-Mail your request for payment together with any bills or receipts to us at this address:
+For payment requests for medical care, mail your request for payment, together with any bills or paid receipts, to us at this address:

-Banner Prime Attn: Customer Care Center 2701 E. Elvira Road Tucson, AZ 85756
+Banner Medicare Advantage Dual Attn: Customer Care Center 2701 E. Elvira Road Tucson, AZ 85756